v-kuu/libft-testing-notes/README.md

 ft_memcpy
-  if either ptr is NULL it should segfault. memcpy also checks for size 0 before accessing any memory
+  if either ptr is NULL it should segfault. memcpy also checks for size 0 before accessing any memory See what happens if there's a null terminator in the middle

 ft_memmove
-  check for overlaps obviously, otherwise memcpy with additional functionality
+  check for overlaps obviously, otherwise memcpy with additional functionality See what happens if there's a null terminator in the middle

 ft_strlcpy
   null inputs will segfault, but if size is 0 it doesnt even check them